 The Arcadian Suites – eleven musically themed hotel super-suites

-Rock ‘N Za, a wood fired, rock ‘n roll pizza experience with vintage rock pinball machines
+Rock ‘N Za, a rock ‘n roll pizza experience with vintage rock pinball machines

 A newly renovated stage